clairep94/makers_project_airbnb_clone/README.md

 This is the first group project on Makers Academy's Software Engineering bootcamp.
 This is a barebones crud app for Airbnb, created over one week through TTD, OOP, and Agile practices (pair programming, Kanban boards, etc.).

-Project by Claire Peng, David O'Donnel, Daniel Kruszewski, and Onoura Wright.
+Project by Claire Peng, David O'Donnell, Daniel Kruszewski, and Onoura Wright.

 The project aims are as follows: